NAMES Project AIDS Memorial Quilt

 AIDS-related causes.
 Weighing an estimated 54 tons, it is the largest piece of community folk art in the world, as of 2020.
-It was conceived in 1985, during the early years of the AIDS pandemic, when social stigma prevented many AIDS victims from receiving funerals.
-It has been displayed on the Mall in Washington, D.C., several times.
+Conceived in 1985, during the early years of the AIDS pandemic, when social stigma prevented many AIDS victims from receiving funerals, it has been displayed several times on the Mall in Washington, D.C..
 In 2020, it returned to San Francisco, where it is cared for by the National AIDS Memorial.
-It can be seen virtually.
+The quilt has an approximate area of 1300000 ft2 and can be seen virtually.

 History and structure

 The idea for the NAMES Project Memorial Quilt was conceived on November 27, 1985, by AIDS activist Cleve Jones during the annual candlelight march, in remembrance of the 1978 assassinations of San Francisco Supervisor Harvey Milk and Mayor George Moscone.
 For the march, Jones had people write the names of loved ones that were lost to AIDS-related causes on signs, and then they taped the signs to the old San Francisco Federal Building.
 All the signs taped to the building looked like an enormous patchwork quilt to Jones, and he was inspired.

 The NAMES Project officially started in 1987 in San Francisco by Jones, Mike Smith, and volunteers Joseph Durant, Jack Caster, Gert McMullin, Ron Cordova, Larkin Mayo, Steve Kirchner, and Gary Yuschalk.
 At that time many people who died of AIDS-related causes did not receive funerals, due to both the social stigma of AIDS felt by surviving family members and the outright refusal by many funeral homes and cemeteries to handle the deceased's remains.
 Lacking a memorial service or grave site, the Quilt was often the only opportunity survivors had to remember and celebrate their loved ones' lives.
 Volunteers created hundreds and later thousands of panels in a storefront on Market Street.

 The Quilt is a memorial to and celebration of the lives of people lost to the AIDS pandemic which marks it as a prominent forerunner of the twentieth century shift in memorial design that moved towards celebrating victims or survivors.
 Each panel measures 3 × 6 ft, approximately the size of the average grave; this connects the ideas of AIDS and death more closely.

 Marvin Liebman reading names at the AIDS Quilt podium, prior to the 1993 March on Washington for Lesbian, Gay, and Bi Equal Rights and Liberation.

 Fresno State University students making a quilt panel in 1994.